StarRocks/starrocks/docs/deployment/shared_data/gcs.md

 #### cloud_native_storage_type

 The type of object storage you use.
-In shared-data mode, StarRocks supports storing data in Azure Blob (supported from v3.1.1 onwards), and object storages that are compatible with the S3 protocol (such as AWS S3, Google GCP, and MinIO).
+In shared-data mode, StarRocks supports storing data in Azure Blob (supported from v3.1.1 onwards), and object storages that are compatible with the S3 protocol (such as AWS S3, Google GCS, and MinIO).
 Valid value:

 - `S3` (Default)
 - `AZBLOB`.

-> Note
->
-> If you specify this parameter as `S3`, you must add the parameters prefixed by `aws_s3`.
->
-> If you specify this parameter as `AZBLOB`, you must add the parameters prefixed by `azure_blob`.

 #### aws_s3_path